susanhen/wave_tools/README.md

 <img src="figures/simulation_with_all_peak_tracks.jpg" height="300">  <img src="figures/simulation_with_breaking_tracks.jpg" height="300">

 # Plotting the wave along a peak
-Choose a track a long a peak and plot how it evolves.
+Choose a track a long a peak and plot how the provided data evolves.
+The extent in x-direction can be specified as well as the time stepping for the evolution.
 ```python
 ids_breaking_peaks = pt.get_ids_breaking_peaks()
 chosen_peak = pt.peaks[ids_breaking_peaks[2]]